texastribune/dot/README.md

 **Note for non-Texas Tribune users**: We're happy to answer questions about this app, but there are no current plans to adopt a release schedule or offer official support.
+We will certainly be making improvements as time goes on, though, so check back.

 # Dot
 The Texas Tribune's pixel tracking tool.